 Particular site conditions may also provide clues to the occurrence of SGD.
 The presence of coastal ponds or unconsolidated coastal bluffs, which may maintain a high hydraulic head near shore, may be other indicators.
 Growths of freshwater coastal vegetation may indicate regions of high SGD offshore.
 It has also been suggested that the presence of barite, oxidized shells, or beach rock may indicate the occurrence of groundwater discharges.
 In Great South Bay (New York, USA), there occurs a phenomenon known as "anchor ice," in which the bay floor freezes while the saline open waters of the bay are still ice-free.
-This is attributed to the presence of fresh water in the sediments maintained by SGD.
+This is attributed to the presence of freshwater in the sediments maintained by SGD.
 It is also reported to occur in the Baltic.
 Alternatively, in coastal areas that are covered with ice in the water, like the Schlei estuary in northern Germany, ice-free spots, called "wind-spots," are found above the SGD of relatively warm freshwater.
 In Eckernforde Bay (southeast Baltic Sea) pockmarks in the fine-grained sediments of the sea floor have been identified as bathymetric expressions of groundwater seeps (Schluter et al., 2000).
-If the SGD is great enough, the water itself can be domed and "boiling."
+If the SGD is great enough, the water itself can be domed and "boiling" such at Crescent Beach Spring off Florida (Swarzenski et al., 2002).

 Managers must consider the relative relationships and priorities of SGD among the multiple factors considered in management activities.
-This presents at least two ways that current approaches to the study of groundwater discharge will need to be modified for such

-- probably tens to hundreds of kilometers.
+This presents at least two ways that current approaches to the study of groundwater discharge will need to be modified for such studies to be useful to managers: (1) The scale of emphasis would be that of management areas probably tens to hundreds of kilometers.
 By contrast, scientists are typically performing investigations at the lower end of this scale (although some tracer investigations work at scales of 10-100 km).
 (2) Scientists may study one area for years, often reflecting the typical 2-3 year grant cycle.
 Managers, on the other hand, will need relatively simple and rapid diagnostic and assessment tools to evaluate the local importance and management issues related to SGD in specific settings.
 The concerns could be either natural processes or human impacts (which may be extreme in some cases).